AZensky/HackUp/README.md

 - Group Members feature
 - Venues feature

-All to-do features have fully functional and implemented database tables and API routes.
+All to-do features have fully functional database tables and API routes.
 Only the UI is left to implement.